tbennun/mgbench/TESTS.md

   * Modes:
     * Correctness: Runs SGEMM with CPU regression for a small amount of iterations to verify the results.
     * Performance: Runs SGEMM without regression, averaging multiplication time over a large amount of repetitions to obtain accurate performance.
 Scaling should be near-linear.
+    * Cooling: Runs SGEMM for a specified amount of seconds in order to heat the GPUs.
+  * Special flags:
+    * `heat`: Specifies the number of seconds (instead of repetitions) to run SGEMM kernels consecutively, thereby heating the GPU(s).

 * Game of Life (gol): Simple stencil operator that tests multi-GPU correctness as well as inter-GPU communications.
   * Modes: